Hazelfire/thesis/index.md

 The theorem prover column refers to the theorem prover the usability issue was found in.
 If the problem is a general comment "General\" is written.
 "Textual\" means a theorem prover that uses proof script to solve theorems, such as Isabelle/HOL, Coq, Agda.
-"Direct Maniuplation\" means a theorem prover that uses direct manipulation to solve theorems, such as KeY.
+"Direct Manipulation\" means a theorem prover that uses direct manipulation to solve theorems, such as KeY.